 - What are your business goals with the service catalog?

 The answers to these questions can inform the services you offer to users and the way in which users interact with your services.

 Building a strategy for your service catalog is essential to its success.
 This includes setting business objectives, reviewing current service offerings, communicating with end users, creating intuitive interfaces, and careful feature roll out planning.
 If you put minimal effort into your service catalog management, it will fail and further frustrate your users.
-You can simplify this step by partnering with a ServiceNow professional who understands the platform and can help build and maintain a catalog that reflects your business’ goals.
+You can simplify this step by partnering with Infocenter’s team of ServiceNow and domain experts, who understand the platform and can help build and maintain a catalog that reflects your business’ goals.

 Understand Your End Users and Request Feedback

 As an organization grows, demand for IT often surpasses the department’s abilities.
 For this reason, improving user self-service through scalable technology can completely transform a company’s services.
 Your service portfolio will grow with your organization as you find new tools and applications that help staff perform their jobs.